-The tasks (“measures”) of the afore mentioned funds consist in particular of providing growth capital for founders and SMEs and mobilising private growth capital.
+The tasks (“measures”) of the above-mentioned funds consist in particular of providing growth capital for founders and SMEs and of mobilizing private growth capital.

+c.
 Within the scope of your consent (Art.
-6 para.
-1 lit. a DSGVO):
+6 (1) (a) GDPR):

-- Provision of information through our newsletter
+- Providing information through our newsletter

 - Sending of product information